Financial Advice

 • Some grocery stores give you a 5 cent credit per bag if you bring your own, although they never advertise this.
 Ask the next you go grocery shopping.

 • Instead of buying a nice house, rent to own.
 The payments are cheaper.
+A great way to save money.

 • Install a water softener.
 It might be expensive to start up, but in the long run, you use less shampoo/conditioner on your hair and it saves your appliances (pipes, iron, washing machine, dish washer, kettle and hot water tank) from clogging up with lime scale.
+Excellent ways to save money.

 • Save money when shopping next time at the supermarket by remembering to check the lower items nearer to floor level as they are often much cheaper than those at eye level.
 Also resist the temptation to purchase extra items at the checkout such as magazines and candy bars placed there to tempt you.
 And never go food shopping on an empty stomach, you always buy more!